PrateekKumar1709/PrateekKumar1709/README.md

 🚀 Architecting distributed inference pipelines and multi-node training clusters

-🔧 Deep expertise in Kubernetes, MLOps and cloud-native AI architectures

 🌟 Advancing open-source ML tooling, GitOps practices, and standards

 📝 Authoring and contributing to CNCF whitepapers on cutting-edge AI and cloud-native topics